Cambridge has the highest level of cycling in the country with one in three residents cycling to work.

 Being a compact and flat city, cycling and walking are quick, cheap and pollution-free methods of travel.
 Cycling and walking are also great ways to exercise.

-- To report overhanging vegetation, potholes, street lighting or traffic signal faults, visit the county council website.
+- Report overhanging vegetation, potholes, street lighting or traffic signal faults to the county council.

 - Report an abandoned bike, report or claim a missing bike, or report flytipping to us.